Last updated on January 14, 2020 at 12:19

 - A drug’s affinity to its receptor is determined by the constant Kd.
 When Kd is low is the affinity high.
 A high affinity is always good and has no drawbacks.

 - Efficacy is a measure of how “effective” the drug is.
 It measures how large of a cellular response the drug can induce in the tissue, which roughly translates to how severe of a condition or symptom the drug can treat.
-The drug’s intrinsic efficacy determines its efficacy.
+The drug’s intrinsic activity determines its efficacy.

 - Intrinsic activity (IA) is a measure of the efficacy of a drug compared to the most efficacious drug with the same function.
 IA ranges between 0 and 1.